Medusa-Intelligence-Corp/TranslateTribune/README.md

 ## Contact

-For more information, questions, or to get involved, please see [https://medusaintel.co](https://medusaintel.co).
+For more information, questions, or to get involved, please see [https://medusaintel.co](https://medusaintel.co) or email [editor@translatetribune.com](mailto:editor@translatetribune.com).

 Join us in our mission to make global news accessible to everyone, regardless of language barriers.
 Together, we can gain a deeper understanding of the world around us.